 Lower Running Costs: The lower heating temperatures of floor heating, results in running cost reductions up to 25%.
 As less fuel is needed, the choice of under-floor heating is kinder to the environment and easier on your pocket.

-Silence: Unlike the constant background hiss of water passing through radiators, floor heating is totally silent.
+Silence: Unlike the constant background hiss of water passing through radiators, underfloor heating is totally silent.

 Added Value To Your Property: quality homes and apartments that have under floor heating command higher prices in the marketplace.